 Because the Pax is a conduction vape, you’ll have the best experience when the oven is packed tightly.
 This meant to get a good level of vapour

 The optional halfpack oven addresses this and improves the efficiency of my solo sessions!.

-The oven and air-flow
+?
+The Pax 3 has a great oven and air-flow

-Both the oven and air flow is made out of stainless steel.
+Both the oven and airflow is made out of stainless steel.

 As a material, stainless steel is second only to glass at providing the best flavour when vaping cannabis.
 However, the advantage steel has over glass is that is doesn’t shatter when you drop your vape of course!